EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ nextflow run /PATH/momofy/momofy.nf --assembly raw_data/contigs.fasta -with-docker my_icefinder
 ```

 Note that Diamond annotation versus MobileOG-DB run on the proteins predicted by Prodigal (PROKKA output).
-If you have protein prediction files, provide the gff and the fasta file of aminoacid sequences (both files are mandatory with this option).
+If you have your own protein prediction files, provide the gff and the fasta file of amino acid sequences (both files are mandatory with this option).
 These files will be used for Diamond annotation and CDS coordinates mapping to the MGEs boundaries.
 Put the relevant files on your `raw_data` directory:

 ```bash
 $ cd sample_dir